 Bartolomeo Goggio (ca.1430 – after 1493), also known as Goggi, Gogio and Gogo, was an Italian notary and author.

 Goggio was born in Ferrara around 1430.
-There is little reliable information available on his family or education.
+There is little reliable information available about his family or education.
 He worked as a notary for prominent local families, including the rulers of Ferrara, the Este family.
-His name is also featured in the Catalogo dei notai [Catalogue of notaries] of Ferrara’s state archives.
+His name also features in the Catalogo dei notai [Catalogue of notaries] of Ferrara’s state archives.

 His most important work is De laudibus mulierum [On the Merits of Women], dedicated to Eleanor of Naples (1450 – 1493), the wife of Duke Ercole I d’Este.
 Notwithstanding its Latin title, this work was written in the Italian vernacular, likely around 1487.
-Although it was never published and survives in a single manuscript in the British Library’s possession, indicating a limited circulation, it has been identified as a key work in the querelle des femmes (debate on the status of women).
+Although it was never published and survives in a single manuscript in the British Library’s possession, indicating a limited circulation, it has been identified as a key work in the querelle des femmes.
 In De laudibus mulierum, Goggio: refutes the misogynistic claims of authors and preachers; uses the biblical account of creation to prove women’s superiority; re-evaluates Eve’s role in the Fall in a positive light; and considers the physical beauty of women to be further proof of their superiority.
-He also wrote the unpublished Latin treatise, De nobilitate humani animi opus [Work on the Nobility of the Human Soul], dated around 1593.
+He also wrote the unpublished Latin treatise, De nobilitate humani animi opus [Work on the Nobility of the Human Soul], dated around 1493.

 The date of Goggio’s death is unknown, but would have occurred after 1493.